zhixiangteoh/tP/docs/UserGuide.md

 //   list        [/ans]                      Lists all flash cards in the current
 //                                             deck, optionally with answers.
 //   delete <ix> [-y]                        Deletes the flash card at list index
 //                                             <ix> from the current deck.
+//   update <ix>                             Updates the flash card at list index
+//                                             <ix> from the current deck.
 //   pptx        [-y] [-cs <index> | -oc     Creates a PowerPoint slides based on
 //                <bg color> <txt color>]      current deck.